-RHIC partners with John Eager Howard Elementary (soon to be renamed Dorothy I. Height Elementary School) in building a more cohesive community because healthy schools are integral to healthy neighborhoods.
+RHIC partners with Dorothy I. Height Elementary School in building a more cohesive community because healthy schools are integral to healthy neighborhoods.
 Driven by our shared values—belonging, connection, opportunity, and safety—we work together towards the vision of our children, families, and neighbors for their school and neighborhood.

 Are you passionate about education & recreation opportunities in Reservoir Hill?